Program Analysis and Transformation

 Maria has an outstanding international reputation as a researcher in the areas of logic programming, constraint programming, program analysis and transformation, and bioinformatics.
 She moved from Spain, where she earned an award-winning PhD in 1994, to Australia, first at Melbourne University and then Monash.
 A Logan Fellowship in 1997 enabled her to continue her research into a new constraint logic programming language designed to find optimal solutions to problems involving many possible choices.

-In 2009 Maria become the Head of the Caulfield School of Information Technology, and from 2012-2017 she has served as Deputy Dean of Monash’s Faculty of Information Technology.
+In 2009 Maria become the Head of the Caulfield School of Information Technology, from 2013-2016 she served as Deputy Dean of Monash’s Faculty of Information Technology, and since 2017 she has served as one of the six elected members of the Executive Committee for the Association of Constraint Programming.
 She is a passionate advocate for gender equity in science, technology and engineering professions, and acts as a mentor for young women interested in pursuing STEM careers.